skm27387/Short-Polar-Codes/README.md

 We have added a C++ file spp.cpp which can be compiled using g++ compiler.
-Using this code, codeword weight analysis can be done for both SPP and PAC codes.
-It is possible to do codeword weight analysis with these codes. fRM_128.txt has the information bit indices to be used for RM rate profiling.
+Using this code, codeword weight analysis can be done for both SPP and PAC codes. fRM_128.txt has the information bit indices to be used for RM rate profiling.